utPLSQL/utPLSQL/docs/userguide/annotations.md

 It accepts an optional description that will be visible when running the tests.
 When description is not provided, package name is displayed on report.

-**Note**
+!!! note
->Package is considered a test-suite only when package specification contains the `--%suite` annotation at the package level.
+    Package is considered a test-suite only when package specification contains the `--%suite` annotation at the package level.
->
->Some annotations like `--%suite`, `--%test` and `--%displayname` accept parameters.
+    Some annotations like `--%suite`, `--%test` and `--%displayname` accept parameters.
 The parameters for annotations need to be placed in brackets.
     Values for parameters should be provided without any quotation marks.
     If the parameters are placed without brackets or with incomplete brackets, they will be ignored.
->
->Example: `--%suite(The name of suite without closing bracket`
+    Example: `--%suite(The name of suite without closing bracket`
->Example: `--%suite The name of suite without brackets`
+    Example: `--%suite The name of suite without brackets`

 Suite package without description.